5: Your Feedback and Concerns

 Complaints submitted anonymously are difficult to investigate and resolve, and as such, we do not encourage them.
 Such complaints will only be taken forward if sufficient information is provided to enable investigation.
 However, informal feedback about a service we provide may be submitted anonymously.

 Occasionally there are disputes of a personal nature.
-These are rare, but cannot be ruled out in a large organisation like a university.
+These are rare but cannot be ruled out in a large organisation like a university.
 Personal difficulties may arise if you believe that another student or a member of staff is discriminating against your or harassing you on the grounds of personal dislike or broader prejudice.
 In such circumstances you may take the matter up with your Personal Tutor, who will help you refer the issue to the appropriate authority.
-If you do not feel comfortable doing this, you may contact the Students' Union Education Officer or the Student Advice Centre for support.
+If you do not feel comfortable doing this, you may contact the Students' Union Education Officer Link opens in a new windowor the Student Advice Centre Link opens in a new windowfor support.

 Formal channels (Stage 2)

 If, having received the response from the Head of Department or their Deputy, you remain dissatisfied with the outcome of consideration of your complaint, then, if you meet the published criteria, you can apply for a review of the Stage 2 process to include previously unavailable evidence or determine that appropriate processes were followed and that the Stage 2 decision was reasonable.
-For further details, please see the Student Complaints Resolution Procedure.
+For further details, please see the Student Complaints Resolution ProcedureLink opens in a new window.

 Formal channels (Stage 3)

-If you remain dissatisfied with the outcome of your Stage 2 complaint, you may escalate it to Stage 3 of the complaints procedure.
+If you remain dissatisfied with the outcome of your Stage 2 complaint, you may escalate it to Stage 3 of the complaint procedure.
 This stage is the Formal Institutional Review and Final Resolution, which is where you may appeal to a higher body within the University for a review of the process to ensure that appropriate procedures were followed and that the decision was reasonable.
-This stage of the complaints resolution procedure is concluded within 30 days.
+This stage of the complaint resolution procedure is concluded within 30 days.

 All students should feel free to contact any member of staff with issues.